davidrmellors/zebra-finance/README.md

 ## 📄 License

-This project is built for the Investec Q3 2025 Bounty Challenge.
+[MIT License](LICENSE) - This project is built for the Investec Q3 2025 Bounty Challenge.

 ## 👨‍💻 Author